cjfraley/wargame/HowToPlay.md

 #### 1. Create nation

+2. Draw 2 mod cards and place them on your army sheet as you wish.
-1. Determine what resources you use for creating your units: Draw 6 resource pips.
+1. Determine what resources you use for creating your units: Draw 6 random resource pips.
 Distribute as you wish on your 3 unit cost slots.
-2. Draw 2 mod cards and place them on your army sheet.

 <!-- - Determine card points
   - 3 types of units.
 Start with these archetypes?